 We are a specialized, research-driven cannabis extraction business focused on downstream extraction methodology, distillation, and derivative product development.
-Our mission is to become a global leader specialized in providing pharmaceutical quality derivative cannabis products and to drive future cannabis product innovation.
+The Company's mission is to become a leader specialized in providing pharmaceutical quality derivative cannabis products and to drive future cannabis product innovation.

-At our 70,000 sq. ft.
-Barrie, Ontario facility, we currently operate supercritical CO2 primary extraction lines for crude resin production, secondary distillation lines and finished packaged good lines for oil bottles and vaporizer products.
-The facility has been built to GMP standards and received its Australian GMP certificate in the third quarter of 2019 and, subject to various third-party audits, we are expecting to receive a European GMP certificate in the second half of 2020, which will facilitate our entrance into the European market via export.
-We expect that international sales will ramp-up slowly and incrementally during 2020.
+MediPharm Labs operates out of a 70,000 sq. ft.
+Barrie, Ontario facility, which currently runs supercritical CO2 primary extraction lines for crude resin production, rotary evaporation lines for distillation production and packaging and labelling lines for various finished formulated products.
+The facility was built to GMP standards and received its Australian GMP certificate in the third quarter of 2019 and, subject to various third-party audits being scheduled once permissible in the COVID-19 environment, we expect to receive a European GMP certificate in 2021, which will facilitate our entrance into the European market via export.
+We expect that international sales will ramp-up slowly and incrementally.